asokratis/python-currency-anywhere/README.md

 To update existing [currency_configurations](currency_configurations.py), run [update_currency_configurations](update_currency_configurations.py) while providing your Fixer API Key as parameter.
 You can update the maximum number of failed attempts on requesting currency data at [retry_configurations](retry_configurations.py).

 ## get_currency
 By default, uses [Fixer](https://fixer.io) free and legacy accounts to display exchange rate for all currencies with EUR as base currency in the amounts of one unit for today's date.
-Results are sorted by date and then by currency symbol in ascending order.
+Results are sorted by date in ascending order and then by currency symbol in ascending order.

 ### Purpose
 Users can query the exchange rate according to their needs and: